eclipse-archived/ceylon-herd/README.md

 1. Set yourself as admin
     1. `UPDATE user_table SET admin = true WHERE username = 'your-user-name';`

+# Troubleshooting

+1. If you get the error `FATAL: Ident authentication failed for user "ceylon-herd"` look [here for a possible solution](http://www.cyberciti.biz/faq/psql-fatal-ident-authentication-failed-for-user/)

 # License

 The content of this repository is released under AGPLv3 as provided in